Quanah Parker: On the reservation

 With their food source depleted, and under constant pressure from the army, the Kwahadi Comanche finally surrendered in 1875.
 With Colonel Mackenzie and Indian Agent James M. Hayworth, Parker helped settle the Comanche on the Kiowa-Comanche-Apache Reservation in southwestern Indian Territory.

 Quanah Parker's home in Cache, Oklahoma was called the Star House.

 Parker went on hunting trips with President Theodore Roosevelt, who often visited him.
-Nevertheless, he rejected both monogamy and traditional Protestant Christianity in favor of the Native American Church Movement, of which he was a founder.
+Nevertheless, he rejected both monogamy and traditional Protestant Christianity in favor of the Native American Church Movement.
+He conducted peyote ceremonies on the reservation.